Welcome to the Library Media Center

 - Always follow family and school rules for the Internet.
 Rules are there to make sure you stay safe.

-The Sunshine State Young Readers' Award program presents fifteen books which are chosen each year by a committee of Florida librarians.
+The Sunshine State Young Reader Award Books are chosen each year by a committee of Florida librarians.
 They are chosen for their quality and appeal, and represent some of the best in children's literature today.
 Students in grades 3 through 5 are encouraged to read at least three of the books, so they can vote for their favorite.
 Every year, the author of the book with the most statewide votes is presented with the Sunshine State Young Readers' Award.

-Students in Pre-Kindergarten, Kindergarten, first grade and second grade have the opportunity to read or listen to Books on the Junior Sunshine State Young Reader Award List Students also learn about the importance of voting by selecting their favorite after reading from the current year's list.
+Students in Pre-Kindergarten, Kindergarten, first grade and second grade have the opportunity to read or listen to Junior Sunshine State Young Reader Award books.